rht174/pomodoro/README.md

 # pomodoro

-To run the app, download and install the "app-release.apk" from releases to your Android device.
+To run the app, download and install the "app-release.apk" from Releases to your Android device.